Geometrization of N-Extended 1-Dimensional Supersymmetry Algebras: Review of Adinkras

 For off-shell supermultiplets, the supersymmetry transformation rules are

 where $c=\pm1$ and $\lambda=0$ or $1$.

 Note that the time derivative has engineering dimension $[\partial_\tau]=1$.
-It can be seen from equation \ref{eq:superalg} that $[Q_I]=\frac{1}{2}$. $c$, $\lambda$, and $B$ occurring in equation \ref{eq:suptran} generally depend on $A$ and $I$.
-For example, $c$ clearly differentiates between the $\pm$ options occurring in equations \ref{eq:scaltran} and \ref{eq:spintran}.
+It can be seen from equation \eqref{eq:superalg} that $[Q_I]=\frac{1}{2}$.
+Note that $c$, $\lambda$, and $B$ occurring in equation \eqref{eq:suptran} generally depend on $A$ and $I$.
+For example, $c$ clearly differentiates between the $\pm$ options in equations \eqref{eq:scaltran} and \eqref{eq:spintran}.
 On the other hand, $\lambda$ differentiates between the scalar and spinor multiplet transformations.
-In order for the component fields to have definite engineering weight
+In order for the component fields to have definite engineering weight, we must have

-assuming the coefficients of equation \ref{eq:suptran} are dimensionless.
+assuming the coefficients of equation \eqref{eq:suptran} are dimensionless.